 Locally, property listings in newspapers are another good source, as are noticeboards in upmarket malls.

 Nairobi is one of the most expensive cities in Kenya in terms of rent and property prices, with some highly sought after and exclusive properties for luxury living.
 Expats should keep an eye on their budget when renting a home in Nairobi and be aware of all stipulations and conditions in their lease.

-Leases in Nairobi are typically a year-long, though they may range from three months to two years.
-We recommend expats inspect their leases and tenancy agreements with a fine-tooth comb for all they need to know on notice periods, early termination and lease renewals.
-Going through a real estate agency in Nairobi is advised as these professionals are familiar with the processes and property laws on renting property in Nairobi.
+Leases in Nairobi are typically for a year, though they can be shorter or longer.
+We recommend expats inspect their leases and tenancy agreements with a fine-toothed comb for all they need to know on notice periods, early termination and lease renewals.
+Going through an estate agency in Nairobi is advised as these professionals are familiar with the processes and property laws on renting property in Nairobi.

-Many aspects of the lease may favour the landlord, although, expat tenants will be happy to hear that rent increases can only happen after 12 months of their stay has passed, or 12 months since their previous rental increase.
+Many aspects of the lease may favour the landlord, but expat tenants will be happy to know that rent increases can only occur after 12 months of their stay has passed, or 12 months after their previous rental increase.

 Deposits of one to three months' rent are often required.
-Deposits are refundable after the lease ends, given that the tenant has kept up their end of the bargain and have not caused damage to the property.
+Deposits are refundable after the lease ends, provided the tenant hasn't caused damage to the property or defaulted on rent.

 Utilities and security costs

 Utilities, including electricity, water and internet, are not usually included in the rental price and are an extra expense for the tenant.

 Additionally, security costs will need to be considered as home safety is a concern in Nairobi.
 In complexes or apartment buildings, security costs may be bundled with the rental cost or may be shared between residents.
 If living in a standalone house, expats will need to make their own security arrangements – 24-hour guard services, which many local security companies offer, are highly recommended.
 Again, this is an extra cost that expats will need to budget for.